Contact Us for a Free Consultation (213) 542-0979

 1275 Bail Hearing In Los Angeles

 A 1275 hold on bail prevents someone from being able to post bail until they go to court.
-In most cases, 1275 holds are placed in drug cases in order to allow the court time to ensure that drug proceeds are not being used to post the bail.
+In most cases, 1275 holds are placed in drug cases to allow the court time to ensure that drug proceeds are not being used to post bail.
 Once a 1275 hold has been placed, the individual who is going to post bail will have to attend a hearing to prove that the funds are not coming from drug proceeds.

-In some cases, a prosecutor will lift the 1275 hold after receiving all the necessary information, and in other cases, a hearing will be required and a judge will have to lift the hold.
+In some cases, a prosecutor will lift the 1275 hold after receiving all the necessary information, and in other cases, a hearing will be required, and a judge will have to lift the hold.

 Lifting 1275 Hold

-The prosecutors will lift the 1275 hold and the person can be bailed out and fight their case from the streets.
+The prosecutors will lift the 1275 hold, and the person can be bailed out and fight their case from the streets.
 If, on the other hand, the prosecutors are still questioning the source of whatever funds are being used by a third party, then that's the time to have a 1275 bail hearing.

 Read More: A Legal Success Story In Los Angeles, California